 For the Chinese, the purpose of knowledge was to better manage the world, not to decipher it.
 Their emphasis was on agriculture, statecraft and military strategy, and to a lesser degree, on artisanal skills.
 The purpose of knowledge, said Wang Guonan, was “to nurture, to grow, to harvest, and to preserve the natural world.”
 Feng Yingjing likewise sought to “employ the talents beneath the heaven and maintain the order of the world.”4

 The maintenance of the world required a knowledge of the classics, and in particular, of the writings of Confucius.
 Confucian scholars were China’s intellectual elite, and more mechanical disciplines — mathematics, medicine, military affairs — were accorded lower status.
 Such matters were often left to foreigners.
-Although the emperors attached great importance to the calendar, their connection to the heavens, they relied on Muslim and (later) European astronomers to maintain it.
+Even though the emperors attached great importance to the calendar, their connection to the heavens, they relied on Muslim and (later) European astronomers to maintain it.
 The Chinese scholars who did study mechanical matters often worked alone, and as often as not, their completed work would sit untouched on a library shelf.
 By contrast, scientific investigations were routine in the West, knowledge was intrinsically valuable, and scientists were connected with one another through learned societies and the “republic of letters.”

 When the arrival of the jesuits exposed the Chinese to Western science, they saw little reason to adopt it.
 Some of it was useful for the maintenance of the world; but the jesuits, adopting the principle that a spoonful of sugar makes the medicine go down, entwined science and Christianity.
 Christianity was so foreign to the literati’s worldview that very few of them were willing to accept it; most of them preferred Western science to become one of those things that foreigners did on their behalf.
 In the end the Jesuits’ gambit did not work out very well for them.
 Some jesuits became very highly placed, revising the calendar and casting cannon for the state, but few high-ranking officials made the switch to Christianity.